school-taker/3140-heatmap/README.md

 docker build -t app . && docker run -it -p 8000:8000 app
 ```
 using the provided docker file and then navigate to http://localhost:8000

+I would put proof of logs here, but deno deploy does not generate logs.
+This link will have to suffice: https://i.imgur.com/wr2Ifvg.png